s-weissbach/vine-seg_segmentation/README.md

        model = YOLO('yolov8s-seg.pt')
        ```

      - Note, there are YOLO models in different sizes.
 The larger the model, the more computational resources and training data is required.
-You can load these by sustituting the `s` after the 8 bei (`xs`, `m`, `l`, or `xl`)
+You can load these by sustituting the `s` after the 8 bei (`xs`, `m`, `l`, or `xl`).
+Refer to [YOLO](https://github.com/ultralytics/ultralytics/tree/main) for more information.

    - A pre-trained model from Vine-Seg, all stored in the folder `models`.